 Looking for more fishing information?
 Check out our other great blogs on fishing.
 We have you covered for fishing along Lake Superior, angling along the St. Marys River, ice fishing and stay tuned for more fishing content!

 Where’s your favorite spot to fish in the Eastern Upper Peninsula?
 Share it (or somewhere near it) with us by tagging your photos on social media with #ilovethesoo.
-Make sure to follow us on Facebook, Instagram, Pinterest and Twitter.
+Make sure to follow us on Facebook, TikTok, Instagram, Pinterest and Twitter.

 Guest writer Dan Johnson contributed to this blog post.